Julia olefination: Julia–Kocienski olefination

 The Julia–Kocienski Olefination, a further refinement of the Modified Julia olefination, offers very good E-selectivity.
 In the Julia–Kocienski olefination the alkylating agent is a tetrazole.
 It proceeds with the same mechanism as the benzothiazole sulfone above.
 The high E-selectivity of the Julia–Kocienski olefination is the result of kinetically controlled diastereoselective addition of metalated 1-phenyl-1H-tetrazol-5-yl (PT) sulfones to nonconjugated aldehydes.
 This yields anti-β-alkoxysulfones which stereospecifically decompose to the E-alkenes.
 In one adaptation, with t-butyltetrazoylmethyl sulfone the reaction conditions are either sodium bis(trimethylsilyl)amide at −70 °C in tetrahydrofuran or caesium carbonate at +70 °C. This reaction is named after Philip J. Kocienski for his modification to the Julia olefination.

 Synthetic Applications

-The Julia or modified Julia olefination reaction is a powerful and versatile synthetic transformation, widely utilized in the construction of complex natural products with excellent control of geometrical isomerism.
+The Julia or modified Julia olefination reaction is a versatile synthetic transformation, widely utilized in the construction of complex natural products with excellent control of geometrical isomerism.